 Spen’s ground with its high banking has an auditorium feel to it with grandstand views facing excellent facilities.
-In modern times it’s enjoyed the hosting of many prestige finals- Heavy Woollen Cup, Black Sheep Yorkshire Champions Trophy and latterly the Priestley Cup finals.
+In modern times it’s enjoyed the hosting of many prestige finals- Heavy Woollen Cup, Blacksheep Yorkshire Champions and latterly the Priestley Cup Final.

 Spen in their formative years played in the Yorkshire Council and won the Heavy Woollen championship three times, in 1914, 1927 and 1930.
 They also won the Sunlight Cup – now the Heavy Woollen Cup – in 1896 but were defeated in the finals of 1887, 1895, 1889, 1905, 1914 and 1920.

-In 1887 Spen scored 472 in a second round Heavy Woollen Cup match against Dewsbury Clerks.
+In 1887 Spen scored 472 in a 2nd Round Heavy Woollen Cup match against Dewsbury Clerks.
 This remains the second highest-ever score in the competition.
 In the final they lost to Dewsbury & Savile by a record runs margin for a final of 271 runs.

 It was in 1931 that Spen joined the Bradford League and they finished runners up in their first season.
 Spen’s AC Rhodes topped the Bradford League batting averages with 46.88.